peterho86666/linesplit/README.md

-# Clone the 3 files
+# Clone all files
-# Place the 3 files in the same directory
+# Place all files in the same directory
 # Run getUserScore.py in IDLE
 # Fix the error.